whria78/can/README.md

 ![img](https://github.com/whria78/can/blob/main/thumbnails/melanoma_nevus.jpg?raw=true)

 The lesion is needed to be specified in this way to improve the performance of CNNs.
 However, this process requires a huge amount of time and effort by dermatologists called ‘Data Slave’.
-In this project, we created a dataset of 5,619 images for melanoma and melanocytic nevus by crawling photographs on the Internet and annotating them by an algorithm (Model Dermatology).
+In this project, we created a dataset of 5,619 images for melanoma and melanocytic nevus by crawling photographs on the Internet and annotating them by an algorithm (Model Dermatology; https://modelderm.com).
 Like the way of ImageNet, this dataset consists of labeled internet images.

 ## Data repository